nlopez59/MortgageWorkspace/readme.md

 CICS loads applications from the [DFH**RPL**](../WaaS_Setup/initVSI-JCL/cicsts61-mod.jcl#L69) DD in its JCL.
 In a new environment, that JCL is modified to include the load PDS for the application.

-Using dbb-zappbuild with the HLQ "DBB.POC" will store the MortApp load modules in "DBB.POC.LOAD" which is  added as the RPL in the CICS STC JCL.
+Use dbb-zappbuild's "HLQ='DBB.POC'" to store the MortApp load modules in the "DBB.POC.LOAD" PDS.
+This same PDS is then added to the RPL DD of the CICS STC JCL.
 <img src="images/rpl.png" width="700">

+##### CICS Newcopy
 When EPSP is started, CICS loads and executes program EPSCMORT from the RPL PDS.

 For performance reasons, CICS caches loaded programs in memory.
-During early dev and test, when new versions of a program is deployed, the cmd ```'CEMT SET PROG(EPSCMORT) NEWCOPY'``` is used to reload the module from the RPL and refresh CICS's cache.
+During early dev and test, when a new version of a program is deployed, the cmd ```'CEMT SET PROG(EPSCMORT) NEWCOPY'``` is required to reload the module from the RPL and refresh CICS's cache.

 **The CICS [SIP](https://www.ibm.com/docs/en/cics-ts/5.6?topic=areas-sip-system-initialization-program)**